-The Policy applies to all staff employed by the educational establishments which form part of Truro and Penwith Academy Trust (TPAT), as well as members of the Local Governing Bodies of those establishments, Trust Central Team staff, and any consultants undertaking work on behalf of the Trust.
+The Policy applies to all staff employed by the educational establishments which form part of Truro and Penwith Academy Trust (TPAT, Trust Central Team staff, and any consultants undertaking work on behalf of the Trust.
 However, it will be most applicable for Facilities and Estate Services teams and individuals who will require the engagement of contractors from time to time.
 This policy will cater for all types of contractor and therefore all responsible persons engaging contractors are required to follow this policy.